KernelPhantom-010/WinPurge---Windows-11-Component-Cleaner/README.md

 ## Disclaimer

 Removing built-in Windows components can break system functionality.
 Always create a system restore point (option 3) before making changes.
 The author takes no responsibility for any damage caused by misuse of this tool.
+WinPurge is an independent, third-party tool and is not affiliated with, endorsed by, or sponsored by Microsoft Corporation.
+Windows is a trademark of Microsoft.
 ---

 ## License